Hypercubers/hypercubing.xyz/docs/faq.md

 !!! quote "Hactar (mid-2024)"

-    After spending some time actually thinking about potential timesaves, and here's what I think would make a big difference, from most to least significant:
+    Here's what I think would make a big difference, from most to least significant:

     - **Lookahead during F2L-4**.
 This is essentially unexplored.
     - **Optimal solutions for F2L-b cases**.
 My gut says this could save an average of ~3 moves per pair over my solutions during left block, and ~5 moves per pair during right block, which adds up to ~30 STM saved.
 I think there'd be some value in a comprehensive study of 3-block F2L cases and what techniques are effective in solving them, and research into the psychology of how to recognize them.
 For some examples of what I mean: I remember reading somewhere that on 3^3 it's better to find an F2L corner and _then_ search for the matching edge, rather than the other way around.
 I also know that once you find the edge, you can recognize its orientation to know whether you can solve the pair using just <R,U,F> or whether you need less-ergonomic moves.
 Figuring out and documenting these sort of tricks for 4D would help.